ericwoud/buildRKarch/README.md

 * -a   : Install necessairy packages.
 * -A   : Remove necessairy packages.
 * -SD  : Format SD card
+* -l   : Add this option to `-SD` if you want to format a loop-device
 * -r   : Build RootFS.
+* -p   : Execute rockchip-postinstall from chroot
+* -c   : Execute chroot
 * -R   : Delete RootFS.
-* none : Enter chroot
+* none : Enter chroot, same as option `-c`

 * Other variables to tweak also at top of build script.